 VASILIKI BACCA [CHOREOGRAPHER, “AKTINA” HIGHER PROFESSIONAL DANCE SCHOOL, ATHENS, gREECE]

-My artistic research is conducted through Practise-as-Research methodologies.
-The mode of performance identified so far has led to the embodiment of the square shape, translating, qua kinaesthetic empathy, its structural properties, somatic and mental effects into dance.
-Furthermore, my practice of the square has shown that a formalistic, minimalistic and repetitive practice, predetermined to fail in physical space, has the potential to transform the original ways the form of space (the square), the movement (the dance) and the notion of “failure” are perceived.
+The Practise-as-Research methodologies followed, led me to identify a mode of performance for embodying the square, by translating, qua kinaesthetic empathy, its structural properties, somatic and mental effects into dance.
+Moreover, my practice has shown that a formalistic, minimalistic, and repetitive dancing task, which is predetermined to fail in the physical space, has the potential to transform the original form of space (the square), and the original way of perceiving it, undoing the initial sense of failure.